Alejogb1/job-board/blog-data/how-can-i-limit-core-file-size-in-a-containerd-container-on-a-kubernetes-cluster.md

 id: "how-can-i-limit-core-file-size-in-a-containerd-container-on-a-kubernetes-cluster"
 ---

-Alright, let's talk about core dumps and containing them – or, perhaps more accurately, limiting their size – within Kubernetes containers managed by containerd.
+, let's talk about core dumps and containing them – or, perhaps more accurately, limiting their size – within Kubernetes containers managed by containerd.
 This isn't something you stumble upon every day, but it's crucial for managing resource consumption and preventing runaway disk usage, especially in production environments.
 I remember encountering this very issue a few years back, debugging a particularly thorny memory leak in a microservice we were running on a somewhat constrained k8s cluster.
 Things escalated quickly when core files started filling up the disk, leading to unexpected service outages.
 That experience definitely etched the importance of proper core file management into my operational procedures.

 Now, the challenge here lies in the layered nature of the stack.
 We've got the application itself, the container runtime (containerd in your case), the container’s operating system, and then finally the host OS – all potentially influencing how core dumps are generated and handled.
 By default, many Linux systems will generate full core dumps for crashing processes.
 In a containerized environment, however, those dumps can quickly become large and problematic, consuming disk space within the container's read-write layer or, worse, if not handled correctly, filling up storage on the underlying node.